 And it’s free!

 So make time to clear your thoughts.
-To open your mind to the world around you.
-To let your eyes wander.
-To discover.
+Open your mind to the world around you.
+Let your eyes wander.
+Discover.

 We forgot how to walk a long time ago